realtimedatalake/rtdl/README.md

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSES)
 rtdl makes it easy to build and maintain a real-time data lake.
-You configure a data stream with a source (from a tool like Segment) and a cloud storage destination, and rtdl builds you a real-time data lake in Parquet format cataloged in Apache Hive Metastore – so you can access your real-time data with common BI and ML tools.
-You provide the streams, rtdl builds your lake.
+You configure a data stream with a source (from a tool like Segment) and a cloud storage destination, and rtdl builds you a real-time data lake in Parquet format that automatically works with [Dremio](https://www.dremio.com/) to give you access your real-time data in common BI and ML tools – just like a data warehouse.

+You provide the streams, rtdl builds your data lake.

-## V0.0.1 - Current status -- what works and what doesn't
+## V0.0.2 - Current status -- what works and what doesn't

 ### What works? 🚀
 rtdl is not full-featured yet, but it is currently functional.
-You can configure streams that ingest json from an rtdl endpoint, process them into Parquet, and save the files to a destination configured in your stream. rtdl can write files locally, to AWS S3, and to GCP Cloud Storage.
+You can use the API on port 80 to configure streams that ingest json from an rtdl endpoint on port 8080, process them into Parquet, and save the files to a destination configured in your stream. rtdl can write files locally, to AWS S3, and to GCP Cloud Storage, and you can query your data with Dremio on port 9047 (login with
+Username: `rtdl` and Password `rtdl1234`).

+### What's new? 💥
+  * Switched from Apache Hive Metastore + Presto to Dremio.
+  * Added support for using a flattened JSON object as value for `gcp_json_credentials` field in the `createStream` API call.
+Previously, you had to double-quote everything and flatten.
+  * Added CONTRIBUTING.md and decided to use a DCO over a CLA - tl;dr use -s when you commit, like `git commit -s -m "..."`

 ### What doesn't work/what's next on the roadmap? 🚴🏼
-  * Add CONTRIBUTING.md and a contributor license agreement
-  * Cataloging data in Hive Metastore
-    * This will let you use your data with a much broader range of data tools.
-  * Adding Presto to the stack
-    * This will make connecting into a whole ecosystem of analytics, BI, and data science tools much easier
+  * Add Dremio support for multiple data lakes (only supports the first data lake you send data to now)
-  * Adding support for Azure Blob Storage
+  * Add support for Azure Blob Storage
+  * Add support for Segment Webhooks as a source
   * Add support for more compressions - currently default Snappy compression is supported